pstereoluna/5100-financial-sentiment-project/FINAL_REPORT.md

 - Label quality heuristics are simple and may not capture all types of label errors
 - Ambiguity metrics are model-dependent and may vary with different models

-### 5.3 Model Capacity vs Label Noise
+### 5.3 Model Performance Analysis

-**Key Insight**: The gap between model performance (accuracy ~78%, macro F1 ~0.66) and perfect classification suggests:
+**Key Insight**: The model achieves strong performance (accuracy ~90%, macro F1 ~0.87), demonstrating that:
-- **Model capacity limitations**: TF-IDF + LR baseline cannot capture complex patterns (sarcasm, context)
-- **Label noise**: Some misclassifications may be due to noisy labels rather than model errors
-- **Inherent ambiguity**: Many cases are genuinely ambiguous (borderline positive/negative vs neutral)

-**Neutral class difficulty**: The model struggles most with neutral class (recall: 0.36), indicating:
-- Neutral is inherently ambiguous in social-media text
-- Many borderline cases exist between neutral and sentiment-bearing classes
-- This aligns with label quality findings showing high neutral ambiguous zone

-**Class imbalance impact**: The significant class imbalance (negative: 64.74%) affects:
-- Model bias toward majority class (negative)
-- Poor performance on minority classes (neutral: 15.11%, positive: 20.15%)
-- Macro F1-score (0.66) lower than accuracy (0.78) due to class imbalance
+- **TF-IDF + Logistic Regression is effective** for financial sentiment classification when labels are correct
+- **Feature interpretability is high**: The model learns meaningful financial sentiment patterns
+- **Class imbalance is manageable**: Despite neutral being ~65% of data, the model achieves balanced performance across all classes

+**Per-class analysis**:
+- **Neutral class**: Best performance (F1: 0.93) due to majority class advantage and clear neutral language patterns
+- **Positive class**: Strong performance (F1: 0.85) with clear bullish indicators
+- **Negative class**: Good performance (F1: 0.83) despite being minority class (~15%)

+**Label quality impact**: The correction of label mapping errors improved accuracy by ~12%, highlighting the critical importance of data quality validation in machine learning pipelines.

 ### 5.4 Alignment with Research Proposal